clairek09/MIC/Modules/M01-introduction-to-azure-virtual-networks/includes/7-enable-cross-virtual-network-connectivity-peering.md

  -  The ability to peer a virtual network created through Resource Manager to one created through the classic deployment model.
  -  No downtime to resources in either virtual network is required when creating the peering, or after the peering is created.

 The following diagram shows a scenario where resources on the Contoso VNet and resources on the Fabrikam VNet need to communicate.
-The Contoso subscription in the US West region, is connected to the Fabrikam subscription in the US West region.
+The Contoso subscription in the US West region, is connected to the Fabrikam subscription in the US East region.

 :::image type="content" source="../media/vnet-peering-ad980907.png" alt-text="Diagram shows a scenario where resources on the Contoso VNet and resources on the Fabrikam VNet need to communicate.":::